rcsb/mmtf/spec.md

 *Example*:

-First create a `Map` to hold values that are referable by keys.
-In the following example the are two keys, `1` and `2` with some values associated.
+First create a `Array` to hold values that are referable by indices.
+In the following example the are two indices, `0` and `1` with some values associated.

 ```JSON
 [